-The buyer will mark to market the securities acquired under reverse repot transactions as per the investment classification of the security.
-To illustrate, for banks, in case the securities acquired under reverse repot transactions have been classified under Available for Sale category, then the mark to market valuation for such securities should be done at least once a quarter.
-For entities that do not follow any investment classification norms, the valuation for securities acquired under reverse repot transactions may be in accordance with the valuation norms followed by them in respect of securities of similar nature.
-In respect of the repo transactions outstanding as on the balance sheet date
+The repo seller shall continue to mark to market the securities sold under repo transactions as per the investment classification of the security.
+To illustrate, in case the securities sold by banks under repo transactions are out of the Available for Sale category, then the mark to market valuation for such securities should be done at least once a quarter.
+For entities which do not follow any investment classification norms, the valuation for securities sold under repo transactions may be in accordance with the valuation norms followed by them in respect of securities of similar nature.